High Flux Isotope Reactor: Temperatures

-Neutron Activation Analysis
+Neutron activation analysis

 Neutron activation analysis (NAA) is a powerful analytical technique used to probe the elemental makeup of a wide variety of materials.
 NAA is very sensitive and accurate and is generally done nondestructively.
-Samples are bombarded with neutrons and the emissions from the radioisotopes produced are analyzed to determine both their number and identity.
+Samples are bombarded with neutrons, and the emissions from the radioisotopes produced are analyzed to determine both their number and identity.
 Several university, government, and industrial labs, both domestic and abroad, use NAA to study forensic evidence, lunar and meteoritic materials, advanced materials, and high purity materials.
 NAA is free of classical "matrix" effects and is capable of very precise measurements with detection limits commonly in fractions of PPM.

-Reactor-based NAA was first done at the Graphite Reactor at what is now ORNL.
+Reactor-based NAA was first done at the X-10 Graphite Reactor.
 The PT-1 facility was installed at HFIR in 1970 and was upgraded in 1987 when the PT-2 facility was added.
 Both facilities end in the permanent beryllium reflector portion of the reactor and facilitate the transfer of samples to and from the reactor.
 PT-1 has the highest thermal neutron flux in the western world and offers many advantages in sensitivity for ultra-trace level determinations and for limited isotope production.
 The PT-2 facility offers a highly thermalized flux coupled with delayed neutron counting, giving the ability to measure very low quantities of fissile materials in minutes.

-Nuclear Nonproliferation
+Nuclear nonproliferation

 Delayed neutron analysis can be used for accurate screening of various materials for fissile content.
 The determination requires only six minutes and has a 15-picogram detection limit.
 Samples of smears, vegetation, soil, rock, plastics, wood, metal, and sand are equally amenable to delayed neutron analysis.
 This tool facilitates International Atomic Energy Agency (IAEA) efforts to establish wide area monitoring and enables individual inspectors to get large numbers of samples in the hopes of finding required evidence.
 By screening those samples, the very high costs of destructive analysis are needed only for samples deemed interesting.
 Delayed neutron analysis is becoming increasingly useful for these studies.

 A recent application involves irradiation of programmable memory devices that have been coated with a small amount of a fissile isotope.
 The fissions from irradiation may be tracked spatially by comparing the values in memory with those assigned to memory initially; areas of differences are attributed to damage caused by the fission events.
 This work may help efforts to analyze microscopic particles that may contain evidence of undeclared nuclear activities by finding such particles.